Mangaluru violence: Police release video of anti-CAA protesters

 "There are videos taken by media persons and captured in the CCTV cameras, which show how large scale stone-pelting had taken place (in Mangaluru).

 In a systematic manner, people had covered their face, destroyed the CCTV cameras and carried out arson and looting in an organised way.
-They also indulged in stone pelting and used petrol bomb," Bommai told reporters.
+They also indulged in stone-pelting and used petrol bomb," Bommai told reporters.

 Reacting to Siddaramaiah's statement that innocent people were killed, Bommai said, "Siddaramaiah has called the stone pelters and those involved in arson innocent and wants to support them.

-By calling them innocent, Siddaramaiah has given clean chit to the notorious people but we have not, he said.
+By calling them innocent, Siddaramaiah has given a clean chit to the notorious people but we have not, he said.

 Kerala govt takes steps to bring back students from state stranded in Mangaluru